JuliaComputing/xtrx_julia/README.md

 [> User-space software
 ----------------------

-To interface with the LMS7002M chip, we provide a SoapySDR driver.
-This driver is in turn built on top of [MyriadRF's LMS7002M driver library](https://github.com/myriadrf/LMS7002M-driver), which is downloaded and installed automatically when you compile the SoapySDR driver:
+To interface with the LMS7002M chip, we provide SoapySDR drivers.
+One driver is built on top of [MyriadRF's LMS7002M driver library](https://github.com/myriadrf/LMS7002M-driver), which is downloaded and installed automatically when you compile the SoapySDR driver: